evdnx/gowscl/README.md

 ## Testing

-The repository ships with a comprehensive test suite (`main_test.go`).
+The repository ships with a comprehensive test suite (`main_test.go`) that avoids network access by using in‑memory WebSocket pipes.
 Highlights:

 - **Default construction** – verifies that all default values match the constants defined in the source.
 - **Custom options** – ensures functional options correctly override defaults.
-- **Queue behavior** – tests normal queuing, overflow handling, and `SendJSON` encoding.
+- **Queue behavior** – covers normal queuing, overflow handling, and `SendJSON` encoding.
-- **Successful handshake & callbacks** – spins up an in‑process echo server and validates that `OnOpen`, `OnMessage`, and `OnClose` fire as expected.
+- **Successful handshake & callbacks** – exercises the in‑memory echo server to validate `OnOpen`, `OnMessage`, and `OnClose`.
-- **Reconnect back‑off** – injects a failing dialer and asserts that the back‑off sequence respects the configured factor, jitter, and max‑failure limit.
+- **Reconnect back‑off** – injects a failing dialer and asserts that the back‑off sequence respects the configured factor and failure limit without requiring real sockets.
-- **Heartbeat failure** – uses a flaky `Pinger` to trigger a ping error, confirming metric callbacks and connection teardown.
+- **Heartbeat failure** – uses a deterministic `Pinger` to trigger errors and confirm metric callbacks.
-- **Graceful shutdown with timeout** – checks that `CloseWithTimeout` respects a provided context deadline.
+- **Graceful shutdown** – verifies that `Close` and `CloseWithTimeout` honour configured limits without hanging.

 Run the tests with: